-spill Logs queries that have been terminated, either by dropping or responding with SERVFAIL, as a result of a fetchlimit quota being exceeded. unmatched Messages that named was unable to determine the class of or for which there was no matching view .
+security Approval and denial of requests. spill Logs queries that have been terminated, either by dropping or responding with SERVFAIL, as a result of a fetchlimit quota being exceeded. trust-anchor- telemetry Logs trust-anchor-telemetry requests received by named. unmatched Messages that named was unable to determine the class of or for which there was no matching view .
 A one line summary is also logged to the client category.
 This category is best sent to a file or stderr, by default it is sent to the null channel. update Dynamic updates. update-security Approval and denial of update requests. xfer-in Zone transfers the server is receiving. xfer-out Zone transfers the server is sending.